 Immigration detention in Switzerland is applied for the purpose of removal, as no general detention of asylum seekers is foreseen.
 The administrative detention of asylum seekers during the asylum procedure is rarely practiced (this is only possible in the form of Detention in preparation for departure and Temporary detention in some exceptional cases), while the other detention types are possible only after a removal decision has been issued.
 Therefore, most asylum seekers are detained after their procedure has ended with a decision of removal or transfer according to the Dublin III Regulation.

 In Switzerland, the cantons are competent to enforce removals as well as to use coercive measures aiming at facilitating such enforcement.
-This means that cantonal authorities are responsible for ordering detention, which leads to a significant diversity of detention practices across the country.
+Cantonal authorities are thus responsible for ordering detention, which leads to a significant diversity of detention practices across the country.
 Against a cantonal detention order, an appeal can be filed to the cantonal appeal instances.
 The Federal Supreme Court is responsible for examining appeals against decisions issued by the highest cantonal appeal instance.

 The cantons are also in charge of the organisation of detention in terms of capacity and conditions, which results in a high number of facilities used for the purpose of administrative detention and a certain diversity of detention conditions.
-There are at least 22 detention facilities across Switzerland including separate sections within prisons, with a total capacity of 352 places (in 2021.
+There are 277 places in detention facilities, which are used for administrative detention.
 Many of the cantons are actually using normal prisons or other penal detention facilities for the detention of asylum seekers (see section on Detention conditions).

 Statistics on detention

-According to data provided by SEM, in 2021 detention was ordered against asylum seekers in 1,279 cases (out of a total of 2,202 immigration detention orders including non-asylum seekers).
-Temporary detention under Article 73 (which cannot exceed 3 days) concerned 253 asylum seekers (111 of whom were Dublin cases) The data should be read with caution for the following three reasons:
+According to data provided by SEM, in 2022 detention was ordered against asylum seekers in 2,759cases.
+Temporary detention under Article 73 (which cannot exceed 3 days) concerned 406 asylum seekers (121 of whom were Dublin cases) The data should be read with caution for the following three reasons:

 - Immigration detention in Switzerland is applied for the purpose of As a consequence, the available data on pre-removal detention often concerns both asylum seekers and irregular migrants having not applied for asylum.
 For this report, it has been possible to obtain data on asylum seekers specifically.
 When the available data concerns immigration detention in general, this will be specified.

-Although the cantons have a legal obligation to report all cases of administrative detention to the SEM since 2008, the registration of the relevant information and quality of registered information present several deficiencies as reported by a study commissioned by the Parliamentary Control of the Administration.
+- SEM cannot order detention,, only the cantons are competent for ordering detention, except for the detention of asylum seekers in airport transit zones.
+Although the cantons have a legal obligation to report all cases of administrative detention to the SEM, the registration of the relevant information and quality of registered information present several deficiencies as reported by a study commissioned by the Parliamentary Control of the Administration.

 The question of de facto detention in Switzerland

-In a legal opinion addressed to the attention of the Federal Commission against Racism, it was stated that a restrictive exit regime and the remote location of centres are particularly sensitive.
+In a legal opinion addressed to Federal Commission against Racism, it was stated that a restrictive exit regime and the remote location of centres are particularly sensitive.
 The possibilities of moving from one place to another, establishing social contacts and shaping everyday life are very limited.
-The Federal Supreme Court points out that reduced exit possibilities represent a significant encroachment on personal freedom, especially if the restrictions last longer than a few days.
-This also applies to indirect interventions such as a time consuming and thus deterrent control procedures at the exit.
+The Federal Supreme Court pointed out that reduced exit possibilities represent a significant encroachment on personal freedom, especially if the restrictions last longer than a few days.
+This also applies to indirect interventions such as time consuming and thus deterrent control procedures at the exit.

 This has been highlighted by the Parliamentary Control of Administration in the cited report.
 See also Christin Achermann, Anne-Laure Bertrand, Jonathan Miaz, Laura Rezzonico, Administrative Detention of Foreign Nationals in Figures, in a nutshell #12, January 2019, available in English at: http://bit.ly/2wDdHik.